AkshayFasale/Javascript/JS Project/DOM/Project01/README.md

 ### Working on Query selector project to get handon

-In this project i leanred hoe to use query selector and eventlistener
+In this project i learned how to use query selector and eventlistener